LeoSSpecht/telegram-bot/README.md

 The bot authenticates a user and accepts inputs to define which channels and other users to listen to.
 After this it creates a thread that listens to the configured messages and replies with predefined messaged to other channels.

 After a specified timeout the connection is killed and needs to be restarted.

+This was a proof of concept that automated buying and selling based on signals could be done on telegram, mimicking meme coin whale movements.

+Use it at your own risk of losing/making money.

 # Running the bot
 ```